Hart Street and Barker Road, Maidstone - Experimental one-way system

 The feedback from this consultation will be reported to the Maidstone Joint Transportation Board (JTB).
 If the decision is taken to proceed, the ETROs will be advertised as a ‘Made Orders’.
 These will be publicised via a notice in the local newspaper and this webpage will be updated to reflect this.

-We recommend that you read the full Public Notices and Consultation Document before completing this form.
-These are available from the 'Consultation documents' section.
+We recommend that you read Consultation Document before completing this form.
+This is available from the 'Consultation documents' section.

 Please ensure that you submit your response so that your views are taken into account.